Picovoice/picovoice/demo/android/README.md

-# Picovoice Platform
+## Picovoice Android Demos

-The default wake word in this demo is "Porcupine".
-The default Rhino Speech-to-Intent context is "smart lighting".
+The default wake word is "Porcupine".
+The default Rhino Speech-to-Intent context is "Smart Lighting".
 Simply press start and the engine can recognize commands such as:

-- "Porcupine, turn off the lights."
+> Porcupine, turn off the lights.
+>
-- "Porcupine, set the lights in the bedroom to blue."
+> Porcupine, set the lights in the bedroom to blue.

 See below for the full context: